Ivan Golunov

-Ivan Valentinovich Golunov (Ива́н Валенти́нович Голуно́в; born 19 January 1983) is a Russian investigative journalist and anti-corruption reporter currently working for independent outlet Meduza.
-He came to public attention in June 2019 when he was arrested and charged with drug-related crime by the Moscow police; he was later released after widespread public outcry, which alleged that the case was fabricated to silence Golunov's investigations into corruption.
+Ivan Valentinovich Golunov (Ива́н Валенти́нович Голуно́в; born 19 January 1983) is a Russian investigative journalist and anti-corruption reporter currently working for the independent outlet Meduza.

+He came to public attention in June 2019 when he was arrested and charged with a drug-related crime by the Moscow city police; he was later released after widespread public outcry, which alleged that the case was fabricated to silence Golunov's investigations into corruption.
 Golunov's arrest has attracted much attention from the Russian internet and social media community and has spurred criticism of abuse of power by the police.

 Early life and career

 An ethnic Vepsian, Ivan Golunov was born on 19 January 1983 in Moscow.
 He studied at Moscow International Film School No. 1318, and completed an internship at Novaya Gazeta in the late 1990s.
 He then worked for the magazine Afisha, writing a guide to the suburbs, and then for Vedomosti between 2003 and 2005.
 He was then with Forbes for a time, before returning to Vedomosti in 2008.
-In 2009 he began working as a journalist for Slon, and in 2012 he joined the TV channel Dozhd.
+In 2009 he began working as a journalist for Slon, and in 2012 he joined the TV Rain channel.
 He began collaborating with RBK in 2014.
 Since 2016 he has been a special correspondent for the online media Meduza.

 While working with Meduza, Golunov wrote a number of articles concerning corruption in Russian society.
 Among them were "The evictors", looking at loan sharks in Moscow, and "The penthouse family", an exposé of corruption in the Moscow mayoral office and the acquisition of a fortune in real estate.
 Other investigations included 'A roughly painted, cheap fake', about a controversial multi-billion rouble restoration of the Stone Flower Fountain, and 'Musicians remain silent and afraid', concerning the exchange of state assets and links to presidential agencies.
 His article "A coffin, a cemetery and hundreds of billions of rubles", published in 2017, investigated crime and corruption in the Russian funeral industry.
 He has twice received the Redkollegia Award for his work, firstly in October 2017, alongside fellow journalists Aleksandr Borzenko, Aleksandr Gorbachyov, and Daniil Turovsky for their article "The 'Christian state' does not exist.
 But behind it, perhaps, is the FSB"; and in August 2018 for his "A coffin, a cemetery and hundreds of billions of rubles".
 He was researching a followup to this latter study at the time of his arrest in 2019, looking at connections between funeral businesses in Moscow and the city's Federal Security Service (FSB) department, and had just submitted a draft of the article on the day of his arrest.